lauslim12/attendance/README.md

 - [OWASP REST Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html)
 - [OWASP MFA Cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Multifactor_Authentication_Cheat_Sheet.html)

+In addition, [Snyk](https://snyk.io/) is also used to ensure that the dependencies used are secure.

 ## Documentation

 API documentation is available at Postman, and it is under construction for now.
 All of the codebase in the API is completely documented with TypeScript and JSDoc.